MOUMITASNIM/CSE470-Project---ApplyNext/README.md

-# 🌍 Global Education Platform
+# 🌍 A Global Education Platform -- ApplyNext

 A full-stack MERN (MongoDB, Express.js, React, Node.js) application for discovering and managing global education opportunities.
 Built with modern web technologies and inspired by leading education platforms like IDP.